Roohparvar/CeliacProject/README.md

 Some cells had `imm_receptor == "T and B"` — these were ambiguous and removed as well.

 - ✅ **The number of cells with imm_receptor == "T and B" that were removed: 1116**

 ---
 ---
+---

+## Part 2: Immune Receptors Distribution
+In this part, we analyzed how each immune receptor type (imm_receptor2) is distributed across different clusters.
+To visualize this, we generated bar plots showing the count of each immune receptor within each cluster.
+This analysis helps to better understand the composition of clusters based on immune receptor types and provides insights into their distribution patterns.

+---
+---